UCCS-CS4300-5300/Group-7-Fall-2025-Sec-2/README.md

 ## AI Documentation

-- AI has assisted in the implementation of the following features: Email verification, Itinerary sharing, Group trip planning and helped plan and correct the code for Duffel API integration.
+- Cursor AI was used and assisted in the planning, implementation and correction of code for the following features: Email verification, Itinerary sharing, Group trip planning and helped plan and correct the code for Duffel API integration.
-- Cursor AI was used for the above implementations.